SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/index.md

 # Diary

-The diary in SuperOffice CRM is used much like a personal diary and has separate pages for every day, week, and month.
+The SuperOffice diary consists of a calendar and a todo list and is used similar to a Filofax with separate pages for every day, week, and month.

+* **Calendar**: shows entries allocated to a particular time or date.
+* **Todo list**: shows stuff that you have not yet completed, mostly calls and tasks without time or date.

 ![Keep track of all your appointments and tasks by registering them in your diary -screenshot][img3]